zextras/tech-doc/source/carbonio/storages.rst

-      -  Centralize volumes: Centralize and move volumes as you please, for example, if you redesigned your storage infrastructure or you are tidying up your Zimbra volumes.
+      -  Centralize volumes: Centralize and move volumes as you please, for example, if you redesigned your storage infrastructure or you are tidying up your |Carbonio| volumes.

       .. hint:: Starting from version 3.0.10, |storage| can also move "Index" volumes.